 The Knox Together Pledge

-As we come together on campus in Fall 2020, we do so in unique circumstances.
+As we come together on campus, we do so in unique circumstances.
 To meet together requires that we adapt to an ever-evolving and challenging situation.
 Knox’s culture of shared responsibility and care for our community will be more important than ever this fall.
 We have an obligation to protect one another to the very best of our ability.
 This is an opportunity for each of us to commit ourselves to the well-being of every member of our community, for each of us to become the best version of ourselves, and for the Knox College community to join together in solidarity, charity, humility, and good faith to shape a lasting legacy for our campus.

 In that spirit, we commit ourselves to the following: